 In most states, such as Ohio, the accident must be reported to the DMV.
 The teen will probably lose their driving privileges.
 This is not the end of the driving road for them, rather take the opportunity to teach them about safe driving and consequences.
 They must not lose the confidence to drive.
 It is traumatic to be in an accident, no matter the size or who was at fault.
 Ask your attorney for a referral to a medical specialist, especially if you notice that your teen is suffering from the accident.

 My teen driver was involved in an accident, now what?

 The most important thing is to stay calm.
 If your teen is hurt, go to the hospital where they are taken.
 If there are no injuries, then you can make certain important calls.
 Even if you teach your teen driver to contact the insurance company, you can also need to make the call.
 In fact, it is better to inform them twice, than not at all.
 Your next call should be to an experienced automobile collision lawyer.

 You could go to the scene of the accident, but if you do, keep your composure throughout your time on the scene.
 When emotions run high people say and do things that they will regret later.
 When you speak to an experienced lawyer, ask whether it is a good idea to go to the scene.
 They will be able to advise you in the correct direction.

-If you or your child has been in an auto accident, do not hesitate to contact the experienced attorneys at the Chester Law Group in Toledo, Ohio, today to schedule your consultation.
+If you or your child has been in an auto accident, do not hesitate to contact the experienced attorneys at the Ohio Car Accident Lawyers in Toledo, Ohio, today to schedule your consultation.